 Can you feel it when you put a trailer on the back of your car or truck?
-Of course you can!
-The headlight aim is crazy high, the nose or hood feels high, there is a strange lack of resistance and confidence in the steering wheel and in fast corners it feels like the front tires might lose grip and slide away….
-EXACTLY the same sensation with your bike when you only lower the rear.
-However, on a bike, lowering the rear only will add a bunch of unwanted Rake and Trail to the steering, drastically reducing the steering effect from the handlebars and is dangerous at best!
+Of course, you can!
+The headlight aim is crazy high, the nose or hood feels high, there is a strange lack of resistance and confidence in the steering wheel, and in fast corners, it feels like the front tires might lose grip and slide away.
+This is exactly the same sensation with your bike when you only lower the rear.
+However, on a bike, lowering the rear only will add a bunch of unwanted rake and trail to the steering, drastically reducing the steering effect from the handlebars and is dangerous at best!

 We go inside the fork and shock and shorten them internally.
 We do the engineering in the rear linkage to determine exactly how much to shorten your shock, and we match this to the fork length reduction.
 When done the bike is invisibly, almost imperceptibly, lower without the forks sticking way out of the triple clamps or any unwanted aftermarket parts out back.

 What else is done?

-Obviously, when the bike is sitting lower, the side stand no longer has the mechanical advantage as the bike isn’t leaning over as much.
+When the bike is sitting lower, the side stand no longer has the mechanical advantage as the bike isn’t leaning over as much.
 We need to shorten your side stand after your custom lowering job to keep the lean angle safe for your stand.

-You get a full suspension service, front and rear, included with the lowering.
-If you look at it this way, your bill for a full lowering is not much more than if you came into us for a front and rear suspension service with removal and reinstallation of the forks and shock!
+Your bill for a full lowering is not much more than if you came to us for a front and rear suspension service with removal and reinstallation of the forks and shock!

 How much does it cost?

 If the bike uses conventional forks up front and a shock out back, that is cheaper than a BMW with a tele lever front end.
 Does the shock have standard preload adjustment or electronic adjustment?
 The answer to this affects the price.
 Are the shocks even serviceable?
 Sometimes we need to completely replace the shock with a much better unit from one of our suppliers due to ultra-low-quality OEM suspenders.
 This will improve the ride and performance but will raise the price as well.

 Is that an estimate or a quote?

-We use the word estimate...We often cannot see how rusty or dirty your bike is over the phone, nor can we know that you have welded a light bar to your triple clamp bolts, or your forks are bent from a crash, etc. We can only give you an accurate quote at the halfway point of the job, otherwise an accurate careful estimate, based on our knowledge and years of experience, is what we will offer you on the job.
+We use the word estimate.
+We often cannot see how rusty or dirty your bike is over the phone, nor can we know if you have welded a light bar to your triple clamp bolts, or your forks are bent from a crash, etc. We can only give you an accurate quote at the halfway point of the job.
+Otherwise, an accurate careful estimate, based on our knowledge and years of experience, is what we will offer you on the job.